 With program approval, students are allowed to count no more than 15 credits of coursework numbered 500 or above taken as a UW–Madison special student toward the Ph.D.
 Coursework should be presented to the SoP graduate dean in the first semester of enrollment for consideration.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 This program follows the Graduate School's Probation policy.

 All students in the Ph.D. program are required to have a major professor/advisor through the duration of their studies.
 Typically a permanent advisor is found by the end of one’s first semester.

-All students are required to conduct a progress report meeting with their thesis committee each year after passing the preliminary exam.
-The progress meeting must be scheduled by mid-May and completed by the end of August of each consecutive academic year.
-For details on the progress report, see the PSD Student Handbook.
-For details on the composition requirements of the Ph.D. thesis committee, see Thesis Committee in the PSD Student Handbook.
+All students are required to conduct an annual progress meeting with their thesis committee each year.
+The meeting should be completed by the end of August of each consecutive academic year.
+In years where the preliminary exam or the Ph.D. thesis defense are scheduled, these events may substitute for the annual progress meeting.
+For details on the annual progress report, see the PSD Student Handbook.
+For details on the composition requirements of the Ph.D. preliminary exam/thesis committee, see Thesis Committee in the PSD Student Handbook.